-If the mouse is not available, you can use the Tab key repeatedly until the required table cell or check box is selected and the key menu appears, then enter the value from the front panel.
-Also press Enter to active the knob function, then you can move the focus quickly using knob.
-If you finish the setup, you can jump to OK, Cancel by pressing the Cancel (Esc) key in the front panel.
+If a mouse is not available, you can use the Tab key repeatedly until the required table cell or check box is selected and the key menu appears, then enter the value from the front panel.
+Also, press Enter to activate the knob function, then you can move the focus quickly using the knob.
+If you finish the setup, you can select OK, or Cancel by pressing the Cancel (Esc) key on the front panel.